 Monthly member meetings to discuss relevant third party risk and security topics.

-Quarterly special interest meetings for specific industries (currently Finance and Healthcare).
+Quarterly special interest meetings for specific industries (currently Finance, Insurance, Healthcare, Manufacturing, and Information Technology).

 Free attendance to two Virtual Conferences per year.

 Members Only site that includes forums, newsletters, and job opportunities.

 Access to TPRA Information Sharing site with relevant white papers and templates.

 Latest information on current third party risk topics and trends through Blog posts.

 Demos, surveys, and webinars from third party risk management vendors and service providers."